Soft, creamy and fluffy scrambled eggs made with a few simple ingredients. Follow the step-by-step method below for perfect eggs in about 10 minutes.

 Notes

-- Use high quality and fresh eggs for better results.
-Don’t cook more than 6 at a time or the pan will get too crowded.
+- Don’t cook more than 6 eggs at a time or the pan gets crowded.

-- The key to is to keep the heat low.
-Cooking them too fast will make them hard.
+- Keep the heat low.
+Cooking too fast makes them tough.

 Nutrition